data-8/sp23/policies.md

 The final exam is required for a passing grade, and will be held on **Tuesday, May 9 from 3-6pm PT**.

 There will be one alternate exam for the midterm and the final exam, for those with exam conflicts.
 The alternate midterm exam will take place **online 8-10AM PT on Saturday, March 11** and the alternate final exam will take place **online 7-10PM PT on Tuesday, May 9**.
-If you cannot make either the regular or alternative times, please contact your lab TA immediately.
+If you cannot make either the regular or alternative times, please contact data8@berkeley.edu immediately.
 The regular midterm and final exams will be in-person.

 ## Grades
 Grades will be assigned using the following weighted components.
 Every assignment is weighted equally in its category.
 For example, there are 3 projects, so each project is worth (25 / 3)% = 8.3% of your grade.